Kuuuube/Misc_Scripts/scripts_and_programs/free_badge/README.md

 ## Notes

-The contents of `command_output.txt` are fetched on command use.
+The contents of files are fetched on command use.
 You do not need to restart the bot to edit the command output.